MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Snowflake.md

 You can **Load** the selected table, which brings the entire table into **Power BI Desktop**, or you can **Edit** the query, which opens **Query Editor** so you can filter and refine the set of data you want to use, and then load that refined set of data into **Power BI Desktop**.

-## Connect to a PostgreSQL database from Power Query Online
+## Connect to a Snowflake database from Power Query Online

 To make the connection, take the following steps: